sharetribe/flex-docs/src/docs/howto-payments/customize-pricing/index.md

 <info>

-When selecting a code for your custom line-item, remember that Flex requires the codes to be prefixed with _line-item/_ and the maximum length including the prefix is 64 characters.
+When selecting a code for your custom line-item, remember that Sharetribe requires the codes to be prefixed with _line-item/_ and the maximum length including the prefix is 64 characters.
 Other than that there are no restrictions, but we recommend that _kebab-case_ is used when the code consists of multiple words.

 </info>